becca-bailey/gatsby-site/_posts/2016-8-15-non-technical-thoughts-on-work-life-balance.md

     I’ve already mentioned priorities, but I would also like to note that there’s a difference between saying something is a priority and actually taking concrete steps to make it one.
 Personally, I’ve made a list of relationships, causes, and projects that are most important to me.
 If there’s a person on my list, I can’t just write them on the list—I need to show them that they’re a priority through my words and actions.
 If it’s a project or an item on my to-do list, I need to block out time in my schedule to work on it.

-When it comes to finding balance, there’s no one-size-fits all answer.
+When it comes to finding balance, there’s no one-size-fits-all answer.
 Things will change as life and work go through different seasons, and that’s okay.
 I’m still don't get it right every day, but I think I’m moving in the right direction.